WPI-AIM/ambf/README.md

 from ambf_client import Client import time

-# Create a instance of the client
+# Create an instance of the client
 _client = Client()

 # Connect the client which in turn creates callable objects from ROS topics